Buyers Guides

 An all tube amp that can deliver metal tones at bedroom levels is hard to come by, but if you opt for this PRS Archon 50, that’s exactly what you’ll have.
 It’s stunning to look at, sounds great, and has easy to manage power.

 PRS have equipped this with what they call their “Global Presence” control, which opens the taps somewhat, allowing more gain through and further dirtying the sound (even at bedroom level) without making it muddy.
-It’s a stand out feature, and really added a lot to the dynamics of this amp.
+It’s a stand-out feature and really added a lot to the dynamics of this amp.

-Build quality is superb, and looks wise, it was one of our favorites.
+Build quality is superb, and looks-wise, it was one of our favorites.
 PRS always put a lot into their design, and this remains true for their amps.
 If we have any complaints at all about the construction, it would be the feet.
-They are quite tall, and don’t handle uneven surfaces well.
-At first we thought the amp was rattling, until we realized it wasn’t on a perfectly flat floor.
+They are quite tall and don’t handle uneven surfaces well.
+At first, we thought the amp was rattling until we realized it wasn’t on a perfectly-flat floor.
 After moving it, the vibration disappeared.

 Also Consider